RobertFacundo/shopify-practice/README.md

 └── templates/
 ```

-Some of the main concepts explored throughout the project will include:
+The main architectural relationship explored throughout the project was:

 ```text
 layout